AlexInJar/web_scraper_-/README.md

 # web_scraper_-

-A webscraper for the uni
+This is a personal project for scraping information from the website.
+Created just for fun.